Neural Radiance Fields for the Real World: A Survey: Computer Vision Tasks beyond Reconstruction

 Visual recognition is a fundamental problem in computer vision, involving the identification of semantically meaningful entities within visual data.
 This encompasses a wide spectrum of tasks, including but not limited to semantic segmentation, object detection, and object tracking.
 While current methods are effective on 2D data such as images and video frames~\cite{cheng2021mask2former}, they heavily rely on pre-trained architectures fine-tuned on large annotated 2D datasets.
 Extending these methods to 3D data (e.g. point cloud and triangular mesh) is challenging due to the scarcity of 3D annotations, as annotating in 3D is labor-intensive.
 Methods that use only 2D annotations struggle to integrate 2D knowledge into accurate 3D representations, often resulting in errors.

-In this context, NeRF emerges as a promising solution to seamlessly integrate multiple 2D observations into a unified, geometrically and semantically consistent 3D model, reducing the need for extensive 3D annotations.
+In this context, NeRF can integrate multiple 2D observations into a unified, geometrically and semantically consistent 3D model, reducing the need for extensive 3D annotations.
 SemanticNeRF~\cite{zhi2021place} performs 3D semantic segmentation by introducing a NeRF model that jointly learns scene appearance, semantics, and geometry from annotated 2D images.
 This work extends the original NeRF model by including a view-invariant function that maps world coordinates to semantic labels, enabling the rendering of precise 2D segmentation through the conventional NeRF's rendering equations.
 It can perform 2D-to-3D label propagation, even with sparse, noisy, and low-resolution 2D annotations.
 Similarly, works like~\cite{fu2022panoptic,Siddiqui_2023_CVPR} achieve 3D panoptic segmentation by using coarse 3D annotations, such as 3D bounding boxes, and designing a label propagation scheme to handle ambiguities and noise.

 Targeting the challenging task of multimodal open-set recognition, LERF~\cite{lerf2023} integrates CLIP embeddings~\cite{radford2021learning} into NeRF to enable natural-language-based search and localization of objects, visual attributes, and geometric details within 3D scenes.
-SA3D~\cite{NEURIPS2023_525d2440} ``lifts'' 2D vision foundation model like Segment Anything (SAM)~\cite{kirillov2023segany} to 3D, providing an interactive 3D segmentation through simple user prompts.
+SA3D~\cite{NEURIPS2023_525d2440} \textit{lifts} 2D vision foundation models like Segment Anything (SAM)~\cite{kirillov2023segany} to 3D, providing an interactive 3D segmentation through simple user prompts.
 NeRFs can also leverage scene physics and rendering effects as self-supervision signals to learn visual recognition models without relying on 2D or 3D annotations.
 For instance, D$^2$-NeRF~\cite{wu2022d2nerf} segments moving objects by decoupling the static and dynamic scene elements.